Britain's ASOS scoops up prized Arcadia brands for 265 million pounds

-LONDON (Reuters) - ASOS has bought the Topshop, Topman, Miss Selfridge and HIIT brands from the administrators of Philip Green’s collapsed Arcadia group for 265 million pounds ($364 million), the British online fashion retailer said on Monday.
+LONDON (Reuters) - British online fashion retailer ASOS has bought the Topshop, Topman, Miss Selfridge and HIIT brands from the administrators of Philip Green’s collapsed Arcadia group for 265 million pounds ($364 million) so it can accelerate its multi-brand strategy.

-The deal for Arcadia’s prized brands, which will be fully funded from cash reserves, does not include its 70 stores, putting thousands of jobs at risk and underlining the transfer of power towards online retailers.
+The deal for Arcadia’s prized brands, which will also see ASOS buy 30 million pounds of stock, does not include their 70 stores, putting thousands of jobs at risk and underlining the shift of power towards online retailers.

 Green’s Arcadia empire fell into administration in November owing creditors hundreds of millions of pounds and threatening more than 13,000 jobs.